BestDosage

 Space neededAny flat surfaceDedicated room/space

 The biggest real difference: Sauna cabins (especially full-spectrum models like Clearlight or Sunlighten) emit near-infrared (NIR) wavelengths that penetrate deeper into tissue and have the most clinical evidence for pain relief and inflammation.
+These NIR wavelengths overlap with those used in red light therapy.
 Blankets only emit far-infrared.
 For cardiovascular and detoxification benefits, FIR alone is likely sufficient.
 For deep tissue pain, the lack of NIR is a genuine limitation.

 The strongest evidence for far-infrared heat therapy is cardiovascular.
 A landmark 2001 study by Kihara et al. (Journal of the American College of Cardiology) showed that repeated FIR sauna therapy improved vascular endothelial function and reduced symptoms in congestive heart failure patients.
 Subsequent studies confirmed improved blood pressure, arterial compliance, and cardiac output.